pace-neutrons/Horace/documentation/smg/18_herbert_merger_proposal.md

 in order to avoid duplication of settings, start-up routines and CI tests.

 This system management guide proposes a procedure to accomplish this amalgamation.
-The requirements of this procedure is that:
+The requirements of this procedure are that:

 * It should not impact other developments of Horace / Herbert
 * It should retain the histories of both repositories